What is cancer?

 often grow along the skin for a long time before invading the skin more deeply.
 They

-often have irregular shapes and are several shades of brown or other colors, such
+often have irregular shapes.
+And they are several shades of brown or other colors,

 Nodular.
-These are often black, dome-shaped lesions.
-They tend to grow vertically, into deeper
+These are often black, dome-shaped sores (lesions).
+They tend to grow vertically,

 Acral lentiginous.
-These are found on the palms of your hands, soles of your feet, under a nail (subungual),
+These are found on the palms of your hands, soles of your feet, or under a nail (subungual).
+This

-makes up a larger portion of melanomas in people with naturally darker skin.
+type makes up a larger number of melanomas in people with naturally darker skin.

 Lentigo maligna.
 These are common in older people.
 They are typically flat and large, spreading widely

 along the surface of the skin.
-They often begin as benign lesions on the face or other
+They often begin as noncancer (benign) lesions on the

 Desmoplastic or neurotropic.
-These melanomas show up as small nodules on the skin, which are nonpigmented (light
+These melanomas show up as small nodules on the skin.
+They are light in color (nonpigmented).

-in color).
-They can travel and grow along nerves in the skin and can cause fibrous
+They can travel and grow along nerves in the skin.
+They can also cause fibrous tissue

 Keeping an eye on moles